Posted on Jan 14th 2019

-You've read about what stem cells are and what they do.
+You've read about what regenerative medicine using stem cells is and what it does.
 You understand the concept, but let's get to what patients really care about.

 For example, Debbie B (last name withheld for privacy reasons) had been suffering from chronic bilateral knee pain for a number of years.
 She found it difficult to walk long distances and even struggled to sleep.
 After six weeks of treatment, her condition improved tremendously, being able to walk to the supermarket without aid, cross her legs for the first time in over seven (!) years, and is finally able to have a pain-free night of sleep.

 Joy B perhaps best encapsulates why we believe knee replacement surgery is a last resort.
 She came to see us with extreme pain in the right knee, with frequent swelling in the both the joints and her right foot.
 An orthopaedic surgeon had previously suggested that she was a good candidate for surgery.
 After just six weeks of regenerative medical procedures, however, she was able to see a significant improvement: the swelling and inflammation has subsided, she is now able to see her knee cap again (for the first time in years!), and she can walk up and down stairs without experiencing excruciating pain.